KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 The first step of the proposed method is gathering user requirements.
 So, we started with capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*
 The second step is to analyse the CQs to extract terms and relations.
 Thus, we analysed the CQs and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* from the given example question.
+Extracted ontology terms can be seen in the [example @lst:example-onto].

 ```{#lst:example-onto caption="Example ontology terms"}
 :DiagnosticSensitivity a rdfs:Class ;